nareshselvan6/Todolist/README.md

-This is a Beginner level FSD Project
+This is a Basic level FSD Project